Seals & Crofts: As Seals & Crofts

-1975's I'll Play for You was a gold seller as well, featuring the No. 18 hit title track, and their multi-platinum selling Greatest Hits, released later the same year, has been certified 2× platinum.
+1975's I'll Play for You was a Gold seller as well, featuring the No. 18 hit title track, and their multi-Platinum selling Greatest Hits, released later the same year, has been certified 2× Platinum.

 The duo had a return to the singles chart with the song "Get Closer", the title track from their 1976 album.
 Carolyn Willis (from the R&B vocal group Honey Cone) appeared on the song and it peaked at No. 6 in July of that year.
 Willis also joined them for their 1976 tour, which resulted in the live album Sudan Village.

 The pair also recorded songs that appeared in the feature films One on One (1977) and Foolin' Around (1980), as well as the song "First Years" that was the theme song to the debut (1978–79) season of the television series The Paper Chase.

 1978's Takin' It Easy featured the two branching out and experimenting with other types of sounds, including the disco influenced "You're the Love", which reached No. 18.
-But their gold selling days were behind them by this point.
+But their Gold selling days were behind them by this point.

 In 1979 they contributed to the album Lote Tree, which was a narrated history of the Baháʼí Faith that included songs by them and other artists.
 It was distributed only within Baháʼí media outlets.

 The Longest Road, released in 1980, was their last for Warner Brothers.

 Hiatus and reunions

 In 1981, after a long and successful run of recordings in the 1970s, the two decided not to renew their contract with Warner Brothers and took a hiatus from music.

 There was brief attempt to start up their recording career again in 1983 when they began to work on another album, and Lenny Waronker of Warners expressed interest, but the sessions were abandoned and nothing ever came of it.

 Crofts lived in Mexico, Australia, and then Nashville, Tennessee, playing country music and making occasional singles.
-He currently resides on a ranch in the Texas Hill Country.
+He resided on a ranch in the Texas Hill Country.
 Seals moved to Costa Rica and had lived on a coffee farm off and on since 1980, as well as in Nashville and southern Florida.

 During the 1980s, despite no longer being officially together as a duo, they continued to appear at several Baháʼí gatherings, including a world peace concert at the Baháʼí Center in Los Angeles for the film and music community in February 1989.
 After this, they made the rounds of Canadian radio stations and some American talk shows to promote the Baháʼí Peace Document.

 Also in 1989, Seals & Crofts officially reunited and made concert appearances once again up in Canada, and then they toured the US in 1991-1992 until disbanding again in late 1992.

-In 1998 Crofts released a solo CD titled Today, which contained some re-recordings of Seals & Crofts material.
+In 1998, Crofts released a solo CD titled Today, which contained some re-recordings of Seals & Crofts material.

-In 2004 the duo reunited again and recorded their first new album since 1980, released as Traces.
+In 2004, the duo reunited again and recorded their first new album since 1980, released as Traces.